BLThunderstorm/awesome-venice-unleashed/README.md

 - ["How to redefine spawnpoints"](https://community.veniceunleashed.net/t/how-to-redefine-spawnpoints/397) by BreeArnold
 - ["A quick how to use webx"](https://community.veniceunleashed.net/t/a-quick-how-to-use-webx/302), by BreeArnold
 - ["Running a local unlisted server for mod development"](https://community.veniceunleashed.net/t/running-a-local-unlisted-server-for-mod-development/1356), by OscarGB

+## Inspirational Mods

+A lot of people made a monorepo out of their small mods.

+-
+## Inspirational mods

+- [GreatApo/vu-greatmods](https://github.com/GreatApo/vu-greatmods) - A collection of mods made by GreatApo.
+Including mods like [Bot Civilianizer](https://github.com/GreatApo/vu-greatmods/tree/main/Bot-Civilianizer)